 1. Poor Odds

 The only way to win in the long run is to find value in your bets.
 If you do not shop around for the best price and you are taking odds that imply a smaller probability than determine it to be, you will lose over time.
 That’s just maths.
-So in order to seek the best value, you will need accounts with all of the best operators and use online tools such as Oddschecker to see which bookmaker is offering the industry leading price.
+So in order to seek the best value, you will need accounts with all of the best operators and use online tools such as Oddschecker or SmartBets to see which bookmaker is offering the industry leading price.

 It is well known in the industry, that most recreational customers have one main betting wallet and 1 or 2 back up accounts.
 Some bookmakers offer large first deposit bonuses and ongoing promotions to attract your money to their bookmaker and rely on you making that your primary betting account.
 This enables them to offer poor odds in the knowledge that they will win in the long run, because the probability is heavily in their favour.

 |You can also check a cool welcome offer by Betfair.|

 These are a bookmakers favourite type of bet.
 Unbeknown to you, each bookmaker gives their customers a rating, normally out of 5 for how poor a gambler you are.
 The implication is that if you’re a poor gambler you are a great customer!
 If you place accumulator bets, their algorithms give a very high rating towards you being a poor gambler.